Senkut/Senkut/README.md

 ## 🎯 2025 Goals

-- ✅ Publicar 2 juegos en Itch.io
+-✅ Publish 2 games on Itch.io
-- 🚧 Terminar prototipo del metroidvania educativo
+-🚧 Finish prototype of educational metroidvania
-- 🌍 Participar en 3 Game Jams
+-🌍 Participate in 3 game jams
-- 📚 Mejorar animaciones y shaders en Godot 4
+-📚 Improve animations and shaders in Godot 4
-- ✨ Aprender shaders visuales y efectos VFX simples
+-✨ Learn visual shaders and simple VFX effects

 ---